solana-foundation/developer-content/docs/programs/debugging.md

 ### Debugging in an IDE

-To debug on-chain programs in Visual Studio IDE, install the CodeLLDB extension.
+To debug onchain programs in Visual Studio IDE, install the CodeLLDB extension.
 Open CodeLLDB Extension Settings.
 In Advanced settings change the value of `Lldb: Library` field to the path of `liblldb.so` (or liblldb.dylib on macOS).
 For example on Linux a possible path to Solana customized lldb can be